WRLDGATE/.github/profile/README.md

 WRLDGATE™ is a Digital World Gateway — a unified system that enables access, navigation, and interaction across digital environments through a single portal interface.

-It functions as the access layer to digital worlds, allowing users to enter, move between, and engage with interconnected virtual ecosystems without fragmentation.

 ⸻